logo ce-autoloader

 Universal

-Built to load any standard Web Component, regardless of origin.
+Built to load any standard Web Component, regardless of framework.

 Because ce-autoloader targets the standard Custom Elements API, it doesn't care how your component was built.
-You can mix and match components from React, Vue, Svelte, Lit, or Vanilla JS in the same project, without a shared build step.
+You can mix and match components from React, Vue, Svelte, Lit, or Vanilla JS in the same page without any problems.

 Loading Strategies